Vichy Logo

-The Vichy logo shows that the fame and popularity of the brand are associated with a fundamental approach to the manufacture of cosmetics.
+The Vichy logo indicates that the brand’s fame and popularity are associated with a fundamental approach to cosmetics manufacturing.
 Each product is the result of careful laboratory research.
 The emblem guarantees an excellent and lasting result.

 Vichy: Brand overview